T

 Insider tips

-• Learn a few basic Hungarian phrases; while English is common in tourist areas, locals appreciate the effort.
+• Learn a few basic Hungarian phrases; locals appreciate the effort.

-• Be aware of your surroundings, especially in crowded tourist spots and at night.
+• Be aware of your surroundings, especially in crowded tourist areas and at night.

 Packing highlights